UBIC-repo/Whitepaper/README.md

 # The E-Passport
 Electronic passports also sometimes known as biometric passports have already been introduced in many countries over the last decade.
-Those passports provide additional security through NFC and Cryptographic technologies making its forgery virtually impossible.
+These passports provide additional security through NFC and Cryptographic technologies making its forgery virtually impossible.
-The E-Passport is standardized by the DOC9303 paper from the ICAO, therefore all E-passports have to implement a set of required features and could implement a set of optional features.
+The E-Passport is standardized by the DOC9303 paper from the ICAO, therefore all E-passports have to implement a set of required features.
-There is a little bit of freedom regarding the cryptographic algorithms used, this is why currently Swiss, German, Austrian and British passports are the best suited for building UBIC.
+There is a little bit of freedom regarding the cryptographic algorithms used, this is why not all passports can be used with UBIC.

 ### The NFC chip
 The key part of the E-Passport is a NFC chip that is embed in it.
 This chip contains usually 32kb to 64kb of information distributed in several Data Groups.
- - Data Group 1 contains the Machine Readable Zone also known as MRZ, it includes information such as the first name, last name, date of birth, date of expiration.
+ - Data Group 1 contains the Machine Readable Zone also known as MRZ, it includes information such as the first name, last name, date of birth and the date of expiration.
  - Data Group 2 contains the facial image
- - Data Group 3 contains contains the fingerprints but note that this part can only be accessed using something called the Extended Access Control aka.
-EAC which is only available to governments.
+ - Data Group 3 contains the fingerprints, it can only be accessed using something called the Extended Access Control which is only available to governments.
 Finally the Document Security Object is a PKCS7 file that contains the hash of all the different Data Groups signed using a Document Signing Certificate issued by a government.
 In the case of UBIC only the Document Security Objects will be read out to generate a non-transferable proof of signature knowledge.

 ### Basic Access Control
 Using NFC technology it is possible to read out passive tags that are up to 10cm away.
 Theoretically it would be possible to read out a passport through the pocket of someone.
-However this isn't that easy thanks to Basic Access Control.
-To read out any data from the E-Passport it is required to provide the passport number, date of birth and date of expiry.
-Those information act like a password that can either be typed in manually or read out automatically using an Optical Character Recognition system.
+However this isn't that easy because of a security feature called Basic Access Control.
+If it is enabled the passport number, date of birth and date of expiry act like a password and have to be provided to NFC chip to read out the content.

 ### Document Signing Certificates
 As described by DOC9303, Document Signing Certificate are issued at least once every three months and have a limited signing period after which the private key should be destroyed.
 This ensures that if one DSC is misused only a limited set of passports needs to be reissued.
-All DSC have to be signed by a Country Signing Certificate Authority also known as CSCA.
+All DSCs have to be signed by a Country Signing Certificate Authority also known as CSCA.

 ### Country Signing Certificates
 The Country Signing Certificates are issued by the CSCA, this entity has the highest level of privilege within the governmental Public Key Infrastructure.